|

 Development, in addition to hard standing, must be on more than one side of the ground.

-Covered accommodation, which should preferably be on at least 2 sides of the ground, must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
+Covered accommodation [A-G: which should preferably be on at least 2 sides of the ground,] must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
 Existing timber stands are only acceptable subject to fire assessment.

-The minimum covered accommodation must be X, of which at least Y shall be seats located in one stand.
-These seats may be inclusive of Directors/Committee and press seating.
+The minimum covered accommodation must be X, [A-G: of which at least Y shall be seats located in one stand,] [A: with no stand having less than 100 seats.]
+[A-G: These seats may be inclusive of Directors/Committee and press seating.]

 - Values of X and Y: